-For very lovely country living right on the banks of the River Tweed, Dryburgh Farmhouse is certain to put a little spring back in your step.
+A flexible country home beside the meandering River Tweed, lovely Dryburgh Farmhouse is certain to put a little spring back into your step.

 For guests looking for a shorter stay at Dryburgh Farmhouse, short breaks may be considered on request during low season.
 Please contact us to discuss.